 Make the Mango Jelly Layer

-- Mix the gelatin in the mango puree.
-Add the room temperature mango puree into the warm gelatin and mix until combined.
+1. Mix the gelatin in the mango puree.
+Add the room-temperature mango puree and lemon juice to the warm gelatin and mix until combined.

-- Line your cake pan.
-Since this cake is no bake, it is very important to line the bottom of the pan and the edges with parchment paper and/or a plastic cake collar.
+• Line your cake pan.
+Since this cake is a no-bake cheesecake, it is very important to line the bottom of the pan and the edges with parchment paper and/or a plastic cake collar.

 Storage Instructions